fiso64/slsk-batchdl/README.md

 ## Notes
 - For macOS builds you can use publish.sh to build the app.
 Download dotnet from https://dotnet.microsoft.com/en-us/download/dotnet/6.0, then run `chmod +x publish.sh && sh publish.sh`
 - `--display single` and especially `double` can cause the printed lines to be duplicated or overwritten on some configurations.
 Use `simple` if that's an issue.
 - The server will ban you for 30 minutes if too many searches are performed within a short timespan.
-Adjust `--searches-per-time` and `--searches-renew-time` in case it happens.
-By default it's configured to allow up to 34 searches every 220 seconds.
+The program has a search limiter which can be adjusted with `--searches-per-time` and `--searches-renew-time` (when limit is reached, the status of the downloads will be "Waiting").
+By default it is configured to allow up to 34 searches every 220 seconds.
 These values were determined through experimentation as unfortunately I couldn't find any information regarding soulseek's rate limits, so they may be incorrect.
 You can also use `--random-login` to re-login with a random username and password automatically.
-- An issue I've not been able to resolve is audio files not appearing in the search results, even though they exist in the shown folders.
-This happens in soulseek clients as well; search for "AD PIANO IV Monochrome".
-You will find a few users whose folders only contain non-audio files.
-However, when you browse their shares, you can see that they do have audio in those exact folders.
-If you know why this is happening, please open an issue.